lidlid/slate/source/index.html.md

 <li>Click the copy button to copy the generated key for use in your application.
 After the key is copied click close to return to the main screen.</li>
 </ol>

-<aside class="warning">Make sure to copy and save you key in a secure place for use in your code.
-Once the window is closed, it is not possible to view the key again for security reasons.
+<aside class="warning">For security reasons, Sodyo does not save the API key that is generated for use with an application.
+Only the hash value is saved for authentication purposes.
+As such, there is no way to recover the application key if lost.
+Make sure to copy and save your key in a secure place for use in your code.
+Once the window is closed, it is not possible to view the key again.
 </aside>

 ![API Main Screen](/images/APIMainScr.PNG)